Charged Complexity and the Thermofield Double State: Complexity of the cTFD State

 \subsection{cTFD of Two Complex Harmonic Oscillators}

-Next, we consider the charged thermofield double consisting of two complex or four real harmonic oscillators on each side left/right.
+Next, we consider the charged thermofield double consisting of two complex or four real harmonic oscillators.
 We will label each oscillator as right or left ($R$ or $L$) and particle or anti-particle (no overbar or overbar).
 The complete Hamiltonian is given by